 A total of 69 locations, including 66 directional signs and three traffic sign bridges, are currently being built.
 As an integrated overall concept, these will be closely linked to the variable message signage on the A648 motorway, which went into operation in 2017.
 For this year's major event, the International Motor Show (IAA), a first construction phase with a total of 34 sign locations will now go into operation in the area around Rebstockpark.
 "Of course, they will be controlled via our Integrated Overall Traffic Control Centre," explains Councillor Oesterling.
 "So we are also fitting this component into our traffic management."
 To do this, it was necessary to lay over two kilometers of data cable and over five kilometers of power cable.
 In a second construction phase, the control system will then be completed.

-Due to its importance in terms of traffic, the project is being financed with municipal funds amounting to 6.5 million euros as well as funds from the state of Hesse's transport infrastructure subsidy amounting to 4.2 million euros.
+Due to its importance in terms of traffic, the project is being financed with city funds amounting to 6.5 million euros, as well as funds from the transport infrastructure subsidy of the state of Hesse amounting to 4.2 million euros.